-1. Dog/Handler team must receive a qualifying score of 70 out of 100 to compete at the state level.

-2. The event will be timed.
-In event of a tie score, the fastest time will break the tie.

-- 3. A Dog/Handler team must receive 3 qualifying scores before advancing to the next level. - 4.
-Rally rings will be at least 2000 x 3000 square feet with a minimum width of 30 feet. - 5.
-Unless otherwise noted, handler may speak to the dog, pat their leg, or clap their hands to encourage.
+- 1. Dog/Handler team must receive a qualifying score of 70 out of 100 to compete at the state level. - 2.
+The event will be timed.
+In the event of a tie score, the fastest time will break the tie. - 3.
+A Dog/Handler team should receive 3 qualifying scores before advancing to the next level. - 4.
+All Rally Courses will be from the collections of AKC virtual Rally.